-More purported details on Samsung's Android tablet plans outed, including LTE-enabled Galaxy Note 8.0Alex Wagner - Deputy Managing Editor, News Desk
+More purported details on Samsung's Android tablet plans outed, including LTE-enabled Galaxy Note 8.0Alex Wagner - Editorial Director of News and Content

 Following reports of new Samsung Galaxy Tab 3 and Galaxy Note 8.0 models that popped up last week, a new report has surfaced claiming to have more details on Samsung's upcoming tablet plans.
 On the small side of things, SamMobile believes that Samsung has opted to give its plans for a 7-inch Galaxy Tab 3 7.0 the axe.
 There's no mention of what may have caused that decision, but the site does say that Samsung may opt to introduce an 8-inch Galaxy Tab 3 8.0 model at some point if the Galaxy Note 8.0 sells well.